paulSerre/fullstack-assignment/README.md

 > _See the docs: [https://www.alphavantage.co/documentation/#crypto-exchange](https://www.alphavantage.co/documentation/#crypto-exchange)_

 ## Tasks
-The required functionality can be summarized in the following three tasks:
+The required functionality can be summarized in the following four tasks:
-- Implement three endpoints for adding (by the currency code), removing and listing the followed currencies.
-     _We don't enforce a REST API design with `[POST]/currency [DELETE]/currency [GET]/currency` endpoints._
 - Implement an endpoint for retrieving the exchange price history of the followed currencies.
 This endpoint must allow specifying the currencies to be included and the fields to include; at least the following fields must be included: bid, ask, spread, bid-diff (the difference between the bid and the previous hour mean bid), ask-diff (the difference between the ask and the previous hour mean ask), and spread-diff (the difference between the spread and the previous hour mean spread).
 - Implement the periodic historic data retrieval.
+- Implement the interface to list, follow and unfollow currencies.
+- Implement the interface to list the exchange price history of the followed currencies.

 ## Evaluation
 We are in search for a backend developer who is capable of implementing API requirements, can work